magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

   - Note: currently there are limited ways that your App can access the network without using a Sandbox function.
 You should not rely on these, as they may be blocked at any time without warning.
 - No direct access to web storage APIs.
   - Use `requestPutData`, `requestDeleteData`, `requestGetData`, `requestGetAllData`, and `requestGetAllKeysData` to store and retrieve data
 - Permissions to use certain browser features like creating popups or accessing the camera may be blocked.
 We expect the allowed permissions to evolve over time.
-Please share any [feedback](todo) you have.
+Please share any feedback you have by creating an [issue](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue).

-todo error handling - RequestSandboxError. data is populated with minCost: error.data?.minCost

 ## Calling Magic Apps and Functions